Lake Haven

 PROFILE FAQ

-Lake Haven has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Lake Haven has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-Two projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.
-The following list details those likely to be most relevant.
+Area infrastructure projects identified by AreaSearch that could impact the area include Lake Haven Centre Redevelopment, Kanwal-Lake Haven-Gorokan Growth Corridor (Warnervale East / Greater Warnervale), Madison Rise Estate, and Gorokan Waterfront Masterplan & Foreshore Revitalisation.

 Professional plan users can use the search below to filter and access additional projects.